benborgers/ben.page/src/content/posts/dark-mode.md

 ![](/posts/dark-mode/178114739-fe950dae-4c2b-4d35-8b58-9852c327fe17.png)

 The hierarchy feels weird.
 The main card is completely black (since it used to be white) and feels like it’s sinking into the background, trying not to be seen.
-Tthe secondary card underneath is the lightest element, and your eye is immediately drawn to it even though it’s the least important part of the interface.
+The secondary card underneath is the lightest element, and your eye is immediately drawn to it even though it’s the least important part of the interface.

 Unfortunately, I think the solution is to hand-assign each element’s color separately for light and dark mode.